 4. Artificial Sweeteners

 Artificial sweeteners disrupt the gut microbiome by encouraging the growth of pathogenic bacteria.
-The gut’s attempts to break down these man-made chemicals can produce harmful by-products, killing beneficial microbes.
+The gut’s attempts to break down these artificial chemicals can produce harmful by-products, killing beneficial microbes.
 Even sugar alcohols like xylitol, which are less disruptive, should be consumed with caution.

 5. Protein Bars and Shakes